distributed-system-analysis/pbench/docs/API/metadata.md

 `metadata.log` file inside the dataset tarball.
 These are all accessible under the `dataset` metadata key namespace.

-The Pbench server will also calculate a default deletion date for the dataset based on the owner's retention policy and the server administrator's retention policy along with some other internal management context.
+The Pbench Server will also calculate a default deletion date for the dataset based on the owner's retention policy and the server administrator's retention policy along with some other internal management context.
 The expected deletion date is accessible under the `server` metadata key namespace.